WalletWasabi/WasabiDoc/README.md

 If you would like to support the project by educating other people, this documentation repository is the right place for your efforts!
 If you have a question regarding the documentation, please [open an issue](https://github.com/zkSNACKs/WasabiDoc/issues).
 If you have an answer to a question, please [open a pull request](https://github.com/zkSNACKs/WasabiDoc/pulls).
-For more details on how to contribute, see the [contribution checklist](https://docs.wasabiwallet.io/building-wasabi/ContributionChecklist.html) or the [to-do](https://docs.wasabiwallet.io/building-wasabi/ToDo.html) list.
+For more details on how to contribute, see the [contribution checklist](https://docs.wasabiwallet.io/building-wasabi/ContributionChecklist.html).

 If you need help regarding the software specifically, please check out [Discussions](https://github.com/zkSNACKs/WalletWasabi/discussions) in Wasabi Wallet's [main repository](https://github.com/zkSNACKs/WalletWasabi).